annie-kayal/project-4/README.md

 - The Fitness Class model consisted of a name, gym, activity_type, instructor, description, time_of_class and comments.

-- A comments model was created at the earlier stage of creating the models and to be implemented as a bonus feature for users to comment classes.
-However we unfortunately ran out of time before being able to integrate the feature in.
+- A comments model was created at the earlier stage of creating the models and to be implemented as a bonus feature for users to comment on classes; however we unfortunately ran out of time before being able to integrate the feature in.
 Although, now that it is in our model, it will make it much easier to be created in the future.

 - The model, had the following relationships:
-  1. A one-to-many relationship with gym model, signifying many fitness classes to one gym,
+  1. A one-to-many relationship with gym model, signifying many fitness classes to one gym;
-  2. A one-to-many relationship with instructor, signifying many fitness classes to one instructor,
+  2. A one-to-many relationship with instructor, signifying many fitness classes to one instructor;
   3. A many-to-many relationship with comments, signifying there can be many comments to many fitness classes.

 2. <h4 style='text-decoration: underline'>Borough Model: </h4>